huxor/huxor.github.io/cv.md

 Research Scientist & Scientific Manager <br>
 May '11 -- Sep '15 <br>
 Research into the stellar halo of the Milky Way, using long-period variable stars as probes.
-This mainly invovled data analysis (R and Python) of tiem-series data for variable stars.
+This mainly invovled data analysis (R and Python) of time-series data for variable stars.
 I was also  the Scientific Manager for two years of the SFB 881.
 This is a large inter-institution programme across the city of Heidelberg bringing together the University, the Max-Planck Institute and the Heidelberg Institute for Theoretical Studies.
 This role involved: organising and chairing bi-weekly seminars, assisting in assembling reports for the funding agency, and assisting in writing the application for second round funding.
 Supervised a PhD student.
 Much of this research involved substantial database work and analysis.

 ---